St. Paul's Gekano

-St. Paul's Gekano is an extra-county school located in Nyamira County.
+St. Paul's Gekano is an extra-county school located in Nyamira County, Kenya.
 St. Paul's Gekano was started in 1964 by the Catholic Diocese of Kisii under the headship of Rev. Father Tiberius Charles Mogendi.
 Records indicate that it is the oldest established secondary school in Nyamira County.
 It is a boys' school offering secondary education of the Kenya education system.
 The school offers boarding facilities to all the students.